.41 Action Express: Variants

-In 1988, IMI also developed a 9 mm Action Express, which was a .41 AE necked down to 9 mm.
-It offered a much larger case capacity than the standard 9 mm case, allowing velocities that matched that of the .357 Magnum when loaded with light bullets.
-This move anticipated the parallel development of the .357 SIG from the .40 S&W in 1994.
+In 1988, IMI also developed a 9 mm Action Express, which was a .41 AE necked down to 9mm.
+It offered a much larger case capacity than the standard 9 mm case, allowing velocities that matched that of the .357 Magnum, when loaded with lighter weight bullets.
+This move anticipated the parallel development of the .357 SIG from the 10mm Auto in 1994.